wisemen-digital/web-onboarding-codelab/index.md

 > making code more consistent and avoiding bugs.
 Is helps a lot with code formatting and makes it easier to write code.
 > Also in team projects it helps to keep the code consistent.

+👉 __Please make sure you use the Wisemen ESLint config file, read more here: [The Frontend bible ESLint config](https://thefrontendbible.com/eslint-config)__

 <img width="120" src="img/vue_i18n_logo.svg">

 ### 6. i18n